-In any new business, building a loyal workforce is crucial to the long-term success of your firm.
-One way to do this is by ensuring your staff are driven and motivated.
+In any small business, building a loyal workforce is crucial to the long-term success of your firm.
+One way to do this is by ensuring your team is driven and motivated.

 We explain the different ways in which you can help keep your staff focused and driven to do their best for your business.